boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ~~~~~
 {: #ex-4 title="A JSON Example with Single Bidir Rate-Limit Policy"}

-# Sample Uses of the Advice {#sec-samples}

-It is out of scope of this document to make recommendations about how the advice is consumed by applications/OS/Hosts.
-A non-exhaustive list is provided hereafter for illustration purposes:

-* Applications can send/receive data at a rate beyond the CIR up to the PIR when the network is not congested.
-If network feedback (e.g., packet loss or delay) indicates congestion, the application can scale back to the CIR.
-Otherwise, it can use the PIR for temporary throughput boosts.
-* Applications can send/receive short-term bursts of data that exceed the committed burst size CBS up to the PBS if there is no congestion.
-This is useful for scenarios where short, high-throughput bursts are needed.
-* Applications can ensure that their sending rate never exceeds the PIR and that their short-term bursts of traffic never exceeds PBS.
-* Applications can send/receive data at different rates for reliable and unreliable traffic (reliable could map to Queue-Building (QB) and unreliable could map to Non-Queue-Building (NQB)) by mapping reliability flag.
-One of the ways for application to make reliability markings visible is by following, e.g., the considerations in {{Section 4 of ?I-D.ietf-tsvwg-nqb}}.
-* The throughput advice can feed mechanisms such as {{Section 4.4.2 of ?RFC7661}} or {{Section 7.8 of ?RFC9002}} to control the maximum burst size.

 # Security Considerations

 As discussed in {{sec-uc}}, sharing a throughput advice helps networks mitigate overloads, particularly during periods of high traffic volume.